 Get help

 If you or someone you know may be suffering from abuse there are several specialist organisations that can help.
 For 24-hour support, call the National Domestic Abuse helpline on 0808 2000 247 or the Retail Trust helpline on 0808 801 0808.
+In the ROI call the Retail Trust helpline on 1800 911 810.
 If you feel that you are in immediate danger, always call 999.